addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 _Debugger_ : PyScripter comes with a powerful debugger that allows you to step through code, set breakpoints, inspect variables, and track program execution flow.

-     Code Navigation: The IDE provides features like code folding, code navigation, and a function/class browser to help you quickly find and navigate through your codebase.
+~Code Navigation~ : The IDE provides features like code folding, code navigation, and a function/class browser to help you quickly find and navigate through your codebase.

      Version Control: PyScripter has integration with version control systems like Git, which allows you to manage your code repositories directly from the IDE.